faresQ7h/hotel-booking-system-database/README.md

 - `data_dml.sql` – sample data for testing

 ## Notes
--All data is for demonstration purposes only.
+- All data is for demonstration purposes only.
--This is a practice project.
+- This is a practice project.
 Business rules and design choices are based on my own assumptions and may differ from real systems.